moinwiki/moin/docs/user/accounts.rst

 Quicklinks are associated with your account, so you will be able to access them from anywhere by simply logging into the wiki.

-Page Trail
+Item Trail
 ----------

-The page trail appears at the top of each page and lists previous pages which you have visited.
+The item trail appears at the top of each page and lists previous items which you have visited.
 Users with accounts may view this trail wherever they log in, whereas anonymous users have a different trail on each computer that they visit.